yingding/ai-hackathon-022025/README.md

 This is the Agenda of Hackathon "AI Integration Copilot and Azure AI Foundry" on May 2025.

+The Author of this repository are:
+* Natasa Krstin
+* Yingding Wang

 ## Table of Content

 Overall **Architecture** across **Multiple Disciplines**